hittero/HIT-MULTITOOL/README.md

 A: yes, yes they do all tested before release

 Q: why is .exe required
-A: im dumb and didnt code it correctly
+A: im dumb and didnt code it correctly, also easier to use

 Q: can i change the names to my name
 A: yes, but give me some credit